tcmRyan/arcadeshare/README.md

 Bring up the stack with docker compose, ensure the db is created and then create a system admin account

-When starting the application for the first time, you will need to setup the database and ensure that a system user is created.
+When starting the application for the first time, you will need to set up the database and ensure that a system user is created.

 ```shell